ustc-wxy/exhy-cloud/README.md

 1. Accept requests from users to start and stop tasks.
 2. Schedule tasks onto worker machines.
 3. Keep track of tasks. their states, and the machine on which they run.

+## Scheduler
+1. Determine a set of candidate workers on which a task could run.
+2. Score the candidate workers from best to worst.
+3. Pick the worker with the best score.